Southwell Racecourse

 Southwell has conferencing and event facilities that can be hired privately for a range of meetings, occasions and parties.
 However, the non-racing jewel in their calendar is truly their themed Christmas parties, which take place throughout December.

-They are famed locally for fantastic hospitality, food and drink – so if you can get to one, do!
+They are renowned locally for their fantastic hospitality, food, and drink, so if you can get to one, do!

 They host events throughout the year.